googlesamples/glass-enterprise-samples/README.md

 *  [Voice Recognition Sample](VoiceRecognitionSample): Embed voice transcription in your apps.
 *  [WebRTC Sample](WebRTCSample): A video conferencing app based on the open source WebRTC [Android example](http://webrtc.github.io/webrtc-org/native-code/android/).

+## Hardware profile
-[Hardware profile](HardwareProfile): [Import](https://developer.android.com/studio/run/managing-avds#importexporthp) this example hardware profile into Android Virtual Device Manager to make your emulator more like the display on Glass.
+[Import](https://developer.android.com/studio/run/managing-avds#importexporthp) this example [hardware profile](HardwareProfile) into Android Virtual Device Manager to make your emulator more like the display on Glass.

 ## Contributing